-I was the last interview of the day on June 7 for Black Sabbath duo Ozzy Osbourne and Geezer Butler, and I had 25 minutes to ask 25 questions about their new album 13.
+I was the last interview of the day on June 7 for Black Sabbath duo Ozzy Osbourne and Geezer Butler, and I had 25 minutes to ask 25 questions about their new album, called 13.
 I think it worked out OK, actually.
 This interview was the cover story for the July issue of Billboard Brazil.

 The last time Ozzy Osbourne released a new album with Black Sabbath, disco ruled the world.
 Dance songs by Donna Summer (“MacArthur Park”), Chic (“Le Freak”) and the Rolling Stones (“Miss You”) topped the charts in the second half of 1978.